-How much had you achieved when you were seven years old?
+How much had you achieved by the time you were seven years old?
 Maybe you successfully learned some of the easier times-tables?
-Or managed to ride your bike without training wheels?
-Or … Continue reading Review: The Short Game (2013) – A Look at The Little People of Golf
+Or managed to ride your bike without training … Continue reading Review: The Short Game (2013) – A Look at The Little People of Golf

 To be perfectly honest, It Comes at Night was not a film I ever wanted to watch.
 While I am a great fan of Joel Edgerton, said admiration wasn’t enough … Continue reading Review: It Comes At Night (2017) – A Terrifying Portrayal of Human Paranoia